UltimateHackingKeyboard/agent/src/config-serializer/README.md

 **Primitive types** are integers of different sizes, and string.
 See [UhkBuffer](UhkBuffer.ts) which implements all the primitive types.

 **Compound types** are composed of primitive types, and/or compound types.
-All compound types must descend from the [Serializable](Serializable.ts) class, and saved into the [config-items](config-items) directory.
+All compound types are saved into the [config-items](config-items) directory.

 ## Dumping serialization